 8th Annual Community Hospice & Palliative CareSM Conference Highlights Unique Needs of Active Duty and Veteran Population and Their Caregivers

-JACKSONVILLE, FLa. – The numbers support a sentiment that so many of us already know: our nation’s veterans and their caregivers need our support – and they always have.
+JACKSONVILLE, Fla., September 18, 2017 - The numbers support a sentiment that so many of us already know: our nation’s veterans and their caregivers need our support – and they always have.

 There are more than 333,000 veterans in the 16 counties that Community Hospice & Palliative Care serves.
 Many of them need the compassionate care of a caregiver, someone who answers their own call to service when a veteran comes home.